 Step 1: Calculating the Load

 The first and most important thing is to estimate your load i.e for which type of load you are to design the half wave rectifier.
-This can be done as following.
+This can be done as follows.

-- Using Ohm’s Law, you know which operating voltage and current your device have, calculate the resistance value.
+- Using Ohm’s Law, you know which operating voltage and current your device has, calculate the resistance value.
 This resistance value is your estimated voltage.

 - If you are given the power in wattage and voltage, then by using the following power equation you can calculate the required resistance value.